 Matthews and his father are quite different on the court.
 The elder Matthews was a lightning-quick true point guard who make good decisions and also got to the basket virtually at will.
 Wes Matthews Jr. is a well-built guard who has three inches on his father and is just as comfortable at the off-guard spot as he is at the point.

 "He does everything well," Madison Memorial coach Steve Collins said.
 "He passes well and probably projects more as a point guard, but right now he's a little more comfortable at the two."

 Matthews Sr. now lives in Atlanta.
 Matthews Jr. has lived with his mother all his life and will look to her for advice in the recruiting process.

 "She's gone through this herself as a scholarship athlete for Wisconsin," Matthews Jr. said.

-Wisconsin and Marquette have already offered scholarships with Texas, Connecticut, Kentucky, Oklahoma and Stanford in the hunt along with Maryland.
-Cincinnati and Georgia have shown some recent interest as well.
+Wisconsin and Georgia have shown some recent interest as well.

 "I'm interested in Maryland.
-I'm looking for a program where underclassman are given a chance to play," he said.
+I'm looking for a program where underclassman are given a chance to play," Matthews said.
 "I'd like to be able to play right away."